Black and White Photography Tips

 1. Look for Contrast

 Linked to contrast, the lighting in a black and white shot can be very important.
 For example – h3 or direct lighting will often add to contrast.
 Side lighting will reveal any texture that a subject might have (and in portraits will accentuate features) and light from any one direction will create shadows.
-All of these techniques can add interest to a black and white image – however they can also be distracting – so play with light with care.
+All of these techniques can add interest to a black and white image – however they can also be distracting – so play with light with care.3.
+Shapes and Patterns

 Patterns or shapes that can sometimes almost go unseen in color (due to the color itself drawing attention) can come alive in a black and white shot.
-Black and White shots that rely upon pattern can often take on an abstract quality.
+Black and White shots that rely upon pattern can often take on an abstract quality.4.
+Capture Texture

 15 Tips For Stunning Black and White Photography